Institute for Diplomacy and International Governance

 Alongside an exciting mix of guest contributors, our team of academic teaching staff includes:

 Professor Helen Drake, Diplomacy and International Governance Director.
 Helen is Professor of French and European Studies and specialises in European Union studies and the study of contemporary France.
-Helen is currently leading a major research project on Brexit, entitled ‘28+ Perspectives on Brexit: a guide to the multi-stakeholder negotiations’.
+Helen has recently led a major research project on Brexit, entitled ‘28+ Perspectives on Brexit: a guide to the multi-stakeholder negotiations’.
 Helen will draw on this research when it comes to the study of Brexit diplomacy and its vital importance for the UK’s future place in the world.
 More information on Helen’s latest project can be found here and here.

 Dr Nicola Chelotti, Lecturer in Diplomacy and International Governance.
 Nicola's teaching and research interests focus on negotiations, diplomacy and regional and international organisations, as well as the EU.
 Nicola is a researcher on the project ‘28+ Perspectives on Brexit: a guide to the multi-stakeholder negotiations’.
 He is also involved in other projects including the analysis of the EU’s activities at the United Nations and the legislative powers of the European Parliament in the EU’s economic governance.